lgao066/636S12023_WebApp/README.md

 #### I followed assumptions and requirements below:

+   Book related:
-1. The books are identified by their book copy id, which is assumed to be unique for each book.
+   - The books are identified by their book copy id, which is assumed to be unique for each book.
-2. Physical copies: Hardcover, Paperback, Illustrated; Digital copies: eBooks, Audio Books.
+   - Physical copies: Hardcover, Paperback, Illustrated; Digital copies: eBooks, Audio Books.

-3. Users cannot add a loan for a non-digital copy when another borrower still has that copy.
+   Borrower related:
-4. Members are identified by their library card number (borrower id), which is assumed to be unique for each member.
+   - Members are identified by their library card number (borrower id), which is assumed to be unique for each member.

+   Loan related:
+   - Users cannot add a loan for a non-digital copy when another borrower still has that copy.
-5. Users can add a loan for a digital copy any time (regardless of whether it is marked as returned or not returned).
+   - Users can add a loan for a digital copy any time (regardless of whether it is marked as returned or not returned).
+   - Users can add different loans for a same book (but different book copy) at any time.
-6. All loans have a due date, and can be 'returned', regardless of copy format.
+   - All loans have a due date, and can be 'returned', regardless of copy format.

+   Users/Staff
-7. Non-admin users won’t be accessing “/staff” page and admin/staff know how to access this page.
+   - Non-admin users won’t be accessing the “/staff” page and admin/staff know how to access this page.

 #### I made design decisions below:

-1. Page templates are shared and used between public and staff.
-For instance, `publicbooksearch.html` and `staffbooksearch.html` share the same template `basebooksearch.html`.
-Because those pages are basically the same and the navigation panel is the only difference, it increases reusability of code using a template.
-Similar decisions have been made in borrower search and edit pages, etc.
+1. In order to increase code reusability and simplify maintenance, the same page templates are utilized for both public and staff pages.
+This is achieved by utilizing a common base template for pages with similar functionality, such as `basebooksearch.html` for `publicbooksearch.html` and `staffbooksearch.html`.
+The only distinction between these pages is the navigation panel, making it easy to maintain and update the code.
+This approach has been applied to other pages as well, such as borrower search and edit pages.

-2. If a page might both GET or POST method, I use the same page to display both actions.
-Examples like book search page `publicbooksearch.html` and member search page `staffborrowersearch.html`.
-This is because even with different GET or POST method, they are basically displaying the same content with not much difference.
-GET method retrives all records in the database, while the POST method does a search and retrives the matched records in the database.
+2. To streamline the user experience and simplify the codebase, pages that may receive either `GET` or `POST` method requests are handled using a single page.
+For instance, both book search page `publicbooksearch.html` and member search page `staffborrowersearch.html` utilize the same page to display results.
+This is because there is little difference between the content displayed, regardless of the request method used.
+The GET method retrieves all records in the database, while the POST method performs a search and returns only the matched records.

 ---